azat-co/practicalnode/chapter2/chapter2.md

 - *Database*: an instance of MongoDB and some seed data
 - *Templates*: the `*.pug` files
 - *Static files*: such as `*.css` or browser `*.js`
-- *Configuration file* `config.json`: security-insensitive applicationwide settings, such as app title
+- *Configuration file* `config.json`: security-insensitive application-wide settings, such as app title

 Although somewhat primitive, this application contains all the CRUD(<http://en.wikipedia.org/wiki/Create,_read,_update_and_delete>) (create, read, update, and delete) elements of modern web development.
 In addition, we use two approaches in Blog when sending the data to the server:

 1. Submit data via traditional forms *with* full page refresh
 2. Submit data via REST API (AJAX HTTP requests) *without* page refresh

-The source code for this mini-project is under `ch2/hello-world` folder of practicalnode GitHub repository: https://github.com/azat-co/practicalnode.
+The source code for this mini-project is under a `ch2/hello-world` folder of `practicalnode` GitHub repository: https://github.com/azat-co/practicalnode.

 ## Submitting the Data